 In 2022, Scotland is introducing Low Emission Zones to improve air quality across Aberdeen, Dundee, Edinburgh and Glasgow.
 This will be in addition to the existing bus only LEZ in Glasgow established in 2018.

 Their introduction will help protect the health of the public by improving air quality and addressing pollution hotspots, which are principally caused by road traffic.
-Low Emission Zones will also contribute to tackling climate change by encouraging people to use more sustainable modes of transport.
+Low Emission Zones will also contribute to Scotland’s carbon reduction targets, by realising the co-benefits of encouraging use of cleaner vehicles, greater use of public transport and more active travel such as walking, cycling and wheeling.

 Low Emission Zones set minimum emission standards all vehicles must meet to be able to access each zone.
-The LEZ Regulations and Guidance 2019 consultation proposed that the minimum standards are:
+The Transport (Scotland) Act 2019 provides the legislation to create and enforce Low Emission Zones.
+The national standards for Low Emission Zones have now been confirmed within regulations.

 - Euro 4 for petrol cars and vans (generally vehicles registered from 2006*)